japila-books/spark-sql-internals/docs/logical-operators/AnalyzePartitionCommand.md

 run(sparkSession: SparkSession): Seq[Row]
 ----

-NOTE: `run` is part of <<spark-sql-LogicalPlan-RunnableCommand.adoc#run, RunnableCommand Contract>> to execute (run) a logical command.
+NOTE: `run` is part of <<spark-sql-LogicalPlan-RunnableCommand.md#run, RunnableCommand Contract>> to execute (run) a logical command.

-`run` requests the session-specific `SessionCatalog` for the link:spark-sql-SessionCatalog.adoc#getTableMetadata[metadata] of the <<tableIdent, table>> and makes sure that it is not a view.
+`run` requests the session-specific `SessionCatalog` for the spark-sql-SessionCatalog.md#getTableMetadata[metadata] of the <<tableIdent, table>> and makes sure that it is not a view.

-NOTE: `run` uses the input `SparkSession` to access the session-specific link:SparkSession.md#sessionState[SessionState] that in turn is used to access the current link:SessionState.md#catalog[SessionCatalog].
+NOTE: `run` uses the input `SparkSession` to access the session-specific SparkSession.md#sessionState[SessionState] that in turn is used to access the current SessionState.md#catalog[SessionCatalog].

 `run` <<getPartitionSpec, getPartitionSpec>>.

-`run` requests the session-specific `SessionCatalog` for the link:spark-sql-SessionCatalog.adoc#listPartitions[partitions] per the partition specification.
+`run` requests the session-specific `SessionCatalog` for the spark-sql-SessionCatalog.md#listPartitions[partitions] per the partition specification.

 `run` finishes when the table has no partitions defined in a metastore.